 But one likely reason for the lack of awareness of the music is because the Quartet is one of just a handful of opus-numbered works by Schmitt that weren’t published during his lifetime.
 Instead, the music would not be brought out by a publisher (Billaudot) until 1982.
 Shortly after the score was published, musicologist Niall O’Loughlin wrote these words about the piece in the pages of the U.K.-based magazine The Musical Times:

 “Within each of its four movements there is a great contrast of thematic material which produces some surprises.
 It is fairly demanding technically.”

-Sometimes musicians and audiences become aware of pieces through recordings, but the Quartet hasn’t been very fortunate in this respect, either.
-To my knowledge, there has been just one commercial recording made of this music, waxed in 2000 and released on the Hungaroton label.
+Sometimes musicians and audiences become better aware of pieces through recordings, but the Quartet hasn’t been very fortunate in this respect, either.
+To my knowledge, there has been just one commercial recording made of this music, produced in 2000 and released on the Hungaroton label.

 That recording, part of a collection of music for tuba by eight French composers (joined by trombones in some instances), is a release that has never been particularly easy to obtain.
 I searched online for years before finally being able to find a copy of the CD available at a somewhat reasonable price from an Australian source in 2014.

 Fortunately, the Hungaroton recording of Schmitt’s Quartet is a respectable one, featuring trombonists Ferenc Kóczías, Peter Bálint and Sándor Balogh joined by József Bazsinka on the tuba.
 The piece is in four movements, as follows: